wandb/weave/docs/docs/guides/tracking/feedback.md

     call_id = current_call.id
     return output, call_id
 ```
-Additionally, you can use call() method to execute the operation and retrieve the result and call ID:
+Additionally, you can use call() method to execute the operation and retrieve the call ID after execution of the function:

 ```python
 import weave